linda038638/Midterm_unity3D/README.md

 # Midterm_unity3D
 ## Introduction
 ### FirstPerson Shooting Game : 降妖除魔
- Hello, welcome to My Firse 3D FPS Game.
+ Hello, welcome to My First 3D FPS Game.
  This game is about a park full of ghosts that suddenly appears, and the nearby residents  invited a chineses priest to sealed those ghosts.

  The design of the ghosts is inspired by my group experience at school.